mariamraji01/mariamraji01/README.md

 </p>

 ##  About Me
-I'm a data analyst passionate about helping businesses make sense of their data.
-I enjoy transforming complex, messy datasets into clear stories and actionable insights.
+I'm a Data Analyst passionate about turning raw,complex data into clear, actionable insights that drive business decisions.
+I build data-driven solutions across different domains, with experience in Oil & Gas analytics.
 My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.

 When I'm not working with data, I enjoy [Your Hobby or Passion, e.g., creating content, hiking, mentoring others, etc.].
 I love the "aha!" moment when data reveals something new and useful.